yutaf/blog-hugo/content/everydaymusic.md

 *php* is only used for facebook login part.
 The other parts were developed with *Ruby On Rails*.
 It was just because I wanted to develop with official facebook's php sdk.
-Of course we can build facebook login with Rails adequately, and I know it's nonsense, but I just wanted to try it.
+Of course we can build facebook login with Rails adequately.
+So it's nonsense, I know.
+But I just wanted to try.

 However, Looking back the development process, I didn't get much profits from it.
 I wasted too much time for the jobs made from microsevices architecture.